RichardBradley/liquibase.github.com/documentation/spring.md

 ### What is Liquibase? ###
 <a href="https://www.liquibase.org/" target="_blank">Liquibase</a> provides a great starting point for teams addressing the challenges that come with managing database schema changes.

 It has the ability to manage revisions of your database schema scripts.
 It works across various types of databases, and supports various file formats for defining the DB structure.
-The has the ability to roll changes back and forward from a specific point - saving you from the need to know what was the last change/script you ran on a specific DB instance.
+Liquibase has the ability to roll changes back and forward from a specific point - saving you from the need to know what was the last change/script you ran on a specific DB instance.

 ### What is Spring Boot? ###
 <a href="https://www.tutorialspoint.com/spring_boot/spring_boot_introduction.htm" target="_blank">Spring Boot</a> is an open source Java-based framework used to create a micro Service.
 It is developed by Pivotal Team and is used to build stand-alone and production-ready Spring applications.